Azraq/Dota2-Time-Board/README.md

 ## What does it do?

 It plays sounds based on your ingame match time.
+Right now following sounds work:
+- 5 Minute Bounty Runes
+- Healing (minimum 200 HP)(it is random)
+- Midas timer

+## Todo

+- Better GUI (pretty shoddy right now)
+- Set custom sounds for different events
+- Custom soundboard buttons with hotkeys
+- Hotkeys for each sound effect
+- Able to toggle sounds on/off
+- Save settings in a configuration file

 ## Credits